When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 These are all signs that tell you that humidifier installation may be necessary!
 How do I know if I need a humidifier?

-• Your symptoms have not improved with over-the-counter medications or self-care measures like drinking plenty of fluids and using humidifiers during the winter months.
+Here are a few signs: You are experiencing persistent coughing, difficulty breathing, or chest tightness.
+Your symptoms have not improved with over-the-counter medications or self-care measures like drinking plenty of fluids and using humidifiers during the winter months.
+Finally, you may suspect that your allergies or asthma are worsening because of the dry air.

 How do I know if I need a humidifier

-Some people find that this type of humidifier is more comfortable than others because it does not Require an outlet like traditional water vapor do.
-If you’re looking for the best evaporative humidifier for a bedroom, we recommend our top three picks!
+A humidifier can help to improve your symptoms by adding moisture to the air.
+Evaporative humidifiers use a fan to create a cool mist which is then inhaled by people.
+Some people find that this type of humidifier is more comfortable than others because it does not Require an outlet like traditional vaporizers do.
+If you're looking for the best evaporative humidifier for a bedroom, we recommend our top three picks!

 How do I know if I need a humidifier?
 The top 7 signs you need a humidifier to include: